mcfletch/2daypython/guessinggame.rst

 * Random numbers are a **huge** area of active research in computer science
 * We don't actually care about that in our game, we just want something the user can't **easily** guess
 * Someone wrote a module that provides functions related to (psuedo)-`random` numbers
-* The module is called `random <https://docs.python.org/2/library/random.html>`_ and it is documented in the Python documentation
+* The module is called :py:mod:`random`
-* There is a function in it called `randint`
+* There is a function in it called :py:func:`random.randint`

 .. doctest::